glorphindale/langohr.docs/articles/exchanges.md

 #### Routing on Multiple Message Attributes

 Headers exchanges route messages based on message header matching.
 Headers exchanges ignore the routing key attribute.
 Instead, the attributes used for routing are taken from the "headers" attribute.
-When a queue is bound to a headers exchange, the ":arguments" attribute is used to define matching rules:
+When a queue is bound to a headers exchange, the `:arguments` attribute is used to define matching rules:

-TBD
+{% gist 0ac3c7ef455ac0fd12a6 %}

 When matching on one header, a message is considered matching if the value of the header equals the value specified upon binding.
-Using the example above, some messages that match would be:

-TBD

-The following example demonstrates matching on integer values:

-TBD
+An example that demonstrates headers routing:

+{% gist 7373f4ace4ca5d713186 %}

+When executed, it outputs

+{% gist b4359dbf7d91d93440cb %}

 #### Matching All vs Matching One

 It is possible to bind a queue to a headers exchange using more than one header for matching.
 In this case, the broker needs one more piece of information from the application developer, namely, should it consider messages with any of the headers matching, or all of them?
-This is what the "x-match" binding argument is for:
+This is what the "x-match" binding argument is for.

-TBD

-When the `"x-match"` argument is set to "any", just one matching header value is sufficient.
+When the `"x-match"` argument is set to `"any"`, just one matching header value is sufficient.
 So in the example above, any message with a "cores" header value equal to
 8 will be considered matching.

 ### Declaring a Headers Exchange

-There are two ways to declare a headers exchange:

- * By using `langohr.exchange/declare` and specifying type as `"headers"`
+To declare a headers exchange, use `langohr.exchange/declare` and specify the exchange type as `"headers"`:
- * By using the `langohr.exchange/headers`

-Here are two examples to demonstrate:

-TBD
+{% gist 72ba6603a246199854dd %}

-### Headers Exchange Routing Example
+### Headers Exchange Routing

 When there is just one queue bound to a headers exchange, messages are routed to it if any or all of the message headers match those specified upon binding.
-Whether it is "any header" or "all of them" depends on the "x-match" header value.
+Whether it is "any header" or "all of them" depends on the `"x-match"` header value.
 In the case of multiple queues, a headers exchange will deliver a copy of a message to each queue, just like direct exchanges do.
 Distribution rules between consumers on a particular queue are the same as for a direct exchange.

-Full example:

-TBD

 ### Headers Exchange Use Cases